Galtman-droid/Universal-Catastrophic-Coverage-with-Health-Savings-Empowerment-A-Structural-Replacement-for-the-ACA/README.md

 Analytical Purpose

 This repository is intended to provide a reproducible analytical basis for evaluating UCC/HSE’s provider-sector and federal-budget implications.
 It is not a final CBO score, actuarial certification, or hospital-closure forecast.
 It is a transparent modeling framework designed to support policy review, stress testing, replication, and further refinement by economists, health-policy analysts, congressional staff, actuaries, and institutional reviewers.

+# Processed Public Master Files

+This folder contains curated processed `.rds` files used to reproduce the UCC/HSE HCRIS provider-impact tables without rerunning the full raw HCRIS extraction pipeline.

+Raw CMS HCRIS files are not included in this repository.
+The full pipeline can be rerun from raw FY2024 HCRIS files using the scripts in `/Scripts`, but these master files allow reviewers to reproduce Table 7 outputs directly from the cleaned provider-level objects.

+Included files:
+- `provider_master_final.rds`
+- `provider_financial_master_final.rds`
+- `provider_master_with_stabilization.rds`
+- `provider_impact_scenarios_all.rds`
+- `provider_impact_basebase.rds`
+- `table7_access_protection_summary.rds`